crystal-bit/space-shooter/README.md

 *Space Shooter* is a shoot'em-up game created for the [Hacktoberfest 2019](https://hacktoberfest.digitalocean.com/).

-It's intended for people who want to learn Godot game programming in a collaborative way.
+It's intended for people who want to learn [Godot](https://godotengine.org) game programming in a collaborative way.

+## Pre-requisites

+* Godot > 3.0.6

 ## How can I contribute?